yuex/pelican-chameleon/README.md

             ]),
         ]

-## Built-in support for Google custom search
+## Google custom search

-Put following in your MENUITEMS to have a search box on top navbar.
+Put following in your MENUITEMS to have a Google custom search box on top navbar.
 'Search' is the key, mandatory.

     MENUITEMS = [
         ('Search', 'your Google custom search value'),
         ]

-## Multi-author support
+## Multi-author

-You can direct the author link to whatever you want.
+You can direct the author link to whichever you want.
 It's not hard-coded in the theme.

     AUTHORS = {
         u'jack': '/about.html',